risingwavelabs/helm-charts/docs/INSTALL.md

 2. **Install the RisingWave Operator Helm Chart** Install the RisingWave Operator with default configuration.

-   >[!NOTE]
-   >
-   > The default values should already be good enough in most cases.
-However, customization is possible by providing a
-   > configuration.
-Please refer to the [configuration guide](CONFIGURATION.md) for more details.

    ```shell
    helm install risingwave-operator risingwavelabs/risingwave-operator \
      --namespace risingwave-operator-system --create-namespace
    ```

+   The default values should already be good enough in most cases.
+However, customization is possible by providing a configuration.
+Please refer to the [configuration guide](CONFIGURATION.md) for more details.

 3. **Verify the Installation** After the installation is complete, you can verify the RisingWave Operator resources: